fabriziosalmi/proxmox-lxc-autoscale/README.md

 | 🐳    | [Docker](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/docs/lxc_autoscale/README.md#docker) |
 | 🐧    | [no Docker](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/README.md#quick-start) |

-LXC AutoScale offers two distinct options to suit different user profiles and environments:
+LXC AutoScale offers two distinct options to suit different user profiles and environments (_I will soon separate repos and installers, don't worry :)_):

 - **🚀 LXC AutoScale**: ideal for new users and straightforward setups.
 A simple, out-of-the-box solution that automatically manages the resources of your Proxmox LXC containers.
 You can reconfigure it at any time or use it as a one-time solution when needed.